 All that’s left to decide is whether you should DIY or spend a bit more and hire a professional.
 Should you google ‘how to update kitchen tiles’?
 Or leave it to the pros?

 You could DIY but before you roll up your sleeves, here are a few things to think about:

-You will need to buy a whole lot of specialized equipment, from a notched trowel and caulk gun to a rubber mallet, grout float, self-centered drill bit, tile saw or cutter and more.
+You will need to buy or rent several pieces of specialized equipment, from a notched trowel and caulk gun to a rubber mallet, grout float, self-centered drill bit, tile saw or cutter and more.
 Unless you do a lot of DIY projects, these purchases can add considerably to the overall cost.